 - Population Served: 44,000.
 The Greenburgh Library is chartered to serve the residents of unincorporated Greenburgh, which includes portions of Ardsley, Dobbs Ferry, Elmsford, Hastings, Irvington and Tarrytown.

 - Cardholders: 22,000

-The Director and Assistant Director implement the policies of the Board and carry out the day-to-day administrative tasks while preparing for long-range growth of the Library.
+The Director implements the policies of the Board and carry out the day-to-day administrative tasks while preparing for long-range growth of the Library.